kkorolyov/pancake/platform/README.md

 A `GameEngine` creates its own unique `EntityPool` which is shared with all attached `GameSystem`s.
 The `EntityPool` supports creation, destruction, and locating of entities through `Component` signature.

 ---

+# Loading resources

+The [`Resources`](src/main/java/dev/kkorolyov/pancake/platform/Resources.java) class provides consistent mechanisms to opening streams to files.

+`inStream` first tries to locate the file at the given path on the filesystem.
+If not found, it tries to locate the file on the classpath.
+If that also does not exist, it returns a `null` stream.
+The rationale being that a Pancake application can ship with embedded default resources that can be replaced by the end-user without needing to repackage the entire application.

+`outStream` simply opens an output stream to the given path on the filesystem.

+---